centrifuge/documentation/docs/getting-started/configuration.md

 ---
-id: configuration
+id: 4-configuration
-title: Centrifuge Configuraion
+title: Centrifuge Configuration
-category: Getting started
+category: 2 Getting started
 ---

 The default configuration with all available options is accessible [here](https://github.com/centrifuge/go-centrifuge/blob/develop/build/configs/default_config.yaml).
 You may adjust certain configurations according to your requirements.